Goldschmidt hits 7th homer in 8 games, Cards beat Cubs 2-1

+ST. LOUIS (AP) — Paul Goldschmidt is so hot at the plate, not even Yu Darvish can slow him down.

-ST. LOUIS (AP) — Paul Goldschmidt homered for the seventh time in eight games, a go-ahead drive off Yu Darvish in the sixth inning that lifted the St. Louis Cardinals over the Chicago Cubs 2-1 Tuesday night and back into sole possession of the NL Central lead.
+Goldschmidt homered for the seventh time in eight games, a go-ahead drive off Darvish in the sixth inning that lifted the St. Louis Cardinals over the Chicago Cubs 2-1 Tuesday night and back into sole possession of the NL Central lead.

+Goldschmidt was 1 for 14 against Darvish before hitting a single and the winning home run.

-A six-time All-Star, Goldschmidt hit a fastball from Darvish (3-5) to center for his 25th home run this season.
+A six-time All-Star, Goldschmidt drove a fastball from Darvish (3-5) to center for his 25th home run this season.

+“I haven’t had too much success against Darvish,” Goldschmdit said.
+“I was just trying to get on base.
+Fortunately, I got enough of it to get it out of here.”

 Goldschmidt is hitting .364 (12 for 33) in his last eight games with 14 RBIs.
+He has 11 home runs in July, which ties his career high for a month.

 St. Louis (57-49) dropped out of first place on May 7 but has held at least a share of the lead since Thursday and moved one game ahead of the Cubs (56-50).